pixelWXC/zhiyue/_bmad-output/planning-artifacts/epics.md

 **Then** it should display a preview thumbnail
-**And** automatically send it to Gemini (Vision) for OCR **And** return recognized text to the main analysis pipeline
+**And** automatically send it to Gemini (Vision) for OCR **And** return recognized text to the main analysis pipeline **And** the preview should remain visible alongside the extracted text

 <!-- Repeat for each story (M = 1, 2, 3...) within epic N -->